European Hard Cider Variety Trial

 To find out more about this project contact Lindsey at email@example.com.

 Apple Tannins from Pomace: Production and Evaluation to Improve Quality of Hard Cider

-Micah Martin and Olga Padilla-Zakour
+Kate Pinsley, Micah Martin, and Olga Padilla-Zakour

 Tannin fortification of ciders made from dessert apples increases complexity and quality of the final ciders.
 Successful options to achieve higher levels of tannins include blending with ciders made from high tannin varieties, or adding commercially available tannins currently used for other alcoholic beverages.
 There are little to no apple-derived tannins for the cider maker looking to increase the astringency in their cider aside from growing cider apples, which presents an opportunity for utilization of spent pomace for apple tannin production.
 The objectives of this NYS Apple Research and Development Program sponsored project are to provide a new alternative for the cider industry.
 The project conducts studies to assess the feasibility of making apple tannins from dessert apple pomace and from cider apple pomace.